 White Peach Spring Sangria Recipe

 And now for the spring sangria recipe!
 I used Wente Riva Ranch Chardonnay and St. Germaine as the base and added in ripe peaches, strawberries, blueberries, raspberries, and blackberries.
 You could also use Wente Louis Mel Sauvignon Blanc or Wente Riverback Riesling for the base, as well.
 I’m partial to Wente because, as they say, “We don’t make wine because we have to, we do it because we love to.”
 And I just love that.
-To learn more about Wente Vineyards, click here— and if you’re planning a trip to go visit, please let me know, so you can pack me in your suitcase.
+To learn more about Wente Vineyards, click here.
+Oh, and if you’re planning a visit, please let me know, so you can pack me in your suitcase.

 - 1 Wente Chardonnay